 Feast on long luscious lunches and dinners, Spanish style at the Market restaurant in Hove.
 The Victorian green tiles and mirrored walls dazzle and hospitality reflects the charm of its appointed nation.
 The food here is served as Tapas and offers guests a sensational selection of popular Spanish influenced small plates.
 Gluten-free dinners will be able to navigate their way around the menu pretty well with the GF initialled dishes.

-Japanese sushi is served at a table or from a sushi conveyor belt.
 Moshimo, in Bartholomew Square, serves some of the best sushi in the city and is loved by locals and visitors alike.
 Moshimo has a strong sustainability policy, they will never serve fish that is registered as endangered and their Fish Love campaign has garnered international support and driven policy change in Europe.
-They provide guests with an abundant selection of gluten-free options that also cater well for those on a plant-based diet.
+They provide guests with an abundant selection of gluten free options that also cater well for those on a plant based diet.